iamieht/launch-school-python/Notes/launch_school/PY100/1_Data_Types.md

 # Intro

 * Data in any programming language has different data types.
-* Data types determined what and what not can be done with the data.
+* Data types determine what can and what cannot be done with the data.
+* Everything you do in Python involves data and data types.
 * Everything with a value in Python is an **object**.
 Each **object** has an associated **data type** or **type**, which has an associated **class**.
 * **Objects** are instances of a **class**.

 ## Data Types in Python

+**NOTE**: Python has no concept of "primitive" vs "non-primitive"... instead, types are either "simple" or "compound"

 |Data Type|Class|Category|Kind|Mutable|
 |---|---|---|---|---|